GameTechDev/Intel-Texture-Works-Plugin/README.md

 Use the [GitHub Issue tracking/labeling system](https://github.com/GameTechDev/ITW-Beta-Test/issues) to log your bugs, enhancement (requests), and feedback (general impressions appreciated). **Labels really help here - please use them**.

 ### NOTE:
 * Not all authoring apps can read the latest BCn textures.
-We're keeping a running list of app load status on the [Wiki here](https://github.com/GameTechDev/ITW-Beta-Test/wiki/BCn-App-Support)
+We're keeping a running list of authoring app BCn load status on the Wiki [here](https://github.com/GameTechDev/ITW-Beta-Test/wiki/BCn-App-Support)
 * To implement BCn texture compression in your own apps and engines [download the sample source code here](https://software.intel.com/en-us/articles/fast-ispc-texture-compressor-update)
-* The FAQ is also available on the Wiki [here](https://github.com/GameTechDev/ITW-Beta-Test/wiki/FAQ)
+* The [FAQ](https://github.com/GameTechDev/ITW-Beta-Test/wiki/FAQ) is also available on the Wiki